-- Correspond with your host institution ISEP coordinator
+- Respond to emails from your host institution (UAS) ISEP coordinator

-- Fulfill all paperwork including housing forms and course registration
+- Fulfill all UAS paperwork including course registration and housing forms

-- Arrange travel to Juneau, arriving one day before the official Housing Move-In date
+- Arrange travel to Juneau, arriving no more than two days before the official Housing Move-In date

-- Check at the UAS Housing Lodge and obtain bedding package (sheets, blanket and pillow)
+- Check-in at the UAS Housing Lodge and obtain a key and bedding package (sheets, blanket and pillow)

 - Rest up and prepare for orientation (receive UAS ID, review course schedule and more)